 Māori had not previously been a written language.
 Early orthography was highly inconsistent.
 There were attempts to remedy this inconsistency.
 In 1815 Thomas Kendall's A korao [korero] no New Zealand, or, the New Zealander’s first book was published.
 It had a number of limitations due to Kendall’s lack of expertise in linguistics.

-Kendall travelled with Ngāpuhi chief Hongi Hika and Hika's relative Waikato to see world-renowned linguist Samuel Lee in England.
+Kendall travelled with Ngāpuhi chief Hongi Hika and Hika’s relative Waikato to visit the world-renowned linguist Samuel Lee in England.
 Following this, in 1820, Kendall published A grammar and vocabulary of the language of New Zealand, which contained the orthographic foundations of written Māori.

-This orthography was tested by Church Missionary Society (CMS) missionaries, particularly William Williams and Robert Maunsell.
-In 1844 the first edition of Williams's Māori dictionary appeared.
-Its orthography was the same as that used in the 2000s, with the exception of the 'wh', which was represented by a mark in front of the w.
-The second edition in 1852 used 'wh'.
+This orthography was tested by Church Missionary Society missionaries, particularly William Williams and Robert Maunsell.
+In 1844 the first edition of Williams’s Māori dictionary appeared.
+Its orthography was still used in the 2000s, except that ‘wh’ was represented by a mark in front of the w.
+The second edition in 1852 used ‘wh’.

 Importance of written Māori

 Writing in Māori became increasingly important as Europeans attempted to buy Māori land.
-Some of the earliest examples of written Māori are from land sales purchases.
+Some of the earliest examples of written Māori document land purchases.
 Other early writings were biblical, as missionaries attempted to translate the Bible for their converts.
-In 1834 He Whakaputanga o te Rangatiratanga o Nu Tirene – The Declaration of Independence was written in Māori and translated into English.
-A group of Māori chiefs declared their independence, assisted by missionary Henry Williams and government official James Busby.
+In 1835 He Whakaputanga o te Rangatiratanga o Nu Tirene – The Declaration of Independence – was written in Māori and translated into English.
+A group of Māori chiefs declared their independence, assisted by missionary Henry Williams and British representative James Busby.
 Williams, Busby and others later played a role in the translation of the Treaty of Waitangi into Māori in 1840.